Class Attire/Dress Code

 Boys: We prefer black leggings, white or light colored shirt, and dance belt for boys 13 and up.
 Boys should wear black ballet slippers.

 Jazz / Tap

 Leotards and jazz pants or leggings are appropriate attire for jazz and tap classes.
-Black/Tan jazz shoes are required for jazz classes.
+Black jazz shoes (suede sole preferred) are required for jazz classes.
 Split sole jazz shoes are preferred for intermediate and advanced classes.
 Black tap shoes are required for tap classes.
 Beginning girl tap students under the age of 10 should wear patent leather Mary Jane style shoe, all other students shall wear oxford style tap shoes.